comet-lab/CTR_Kinematic_Verification/docs/index.markdown

 2. Create a rigid body with the outer tube collar.
 To do this, select all four circles in Motive, right click, and select `Create Rigid Body`.

 3. Place the end effector (T-shaped piece) in the end-effector holder on the actuator.
 Create a rigid body from this as well.

-4. Run the `optitrack_init.m`9 script.
-You may need to change the DLL Path to reflect where the MATLAB DLL file is located on your computer.
-You may also need to enable streaming in Motive.
-Copy the IP address from Motive into the `optitrack_init.m` file.
-Run this file once to connect to OptiTrack.
-If you clear your workspace, you will need to run this file again.
+This should resemble an L shape.

+4. Adjust the orientation of the body frame by selecting the rigid body and going to the `builder` tab on the left.
+Choose `modify`.
+Modify the orientation by -90 degrees about the y axis.
+Select `apply`.

+5. Adjust the location of the end effector rigid body center.
+Hit the `w` key on your keyboard.
+While holding down `CTRL`, select the current center of the rigid body (represented by a prism) and the corner marker of the rigid body.
+Drag the current center to the corner of the L shape until it snaps.

-5. Run the `optitrack_read_rigidbody_frame.m` file.
+6. Run the `optitrack_read_rigidbody_frame.m` file.
 This will store the data from the outer tube collar and the end effector rigid bodies in your workspace.
-You can run `rigidbody{1}.z` to get the Z coordinate of the outer tube collar and `rigidbody{2}.z` to get the Z coordinate of the end effector.
+You can run `rigidbody{1}.z` in the terminal to get the Z coordinate of the outer tube collar and `rigidbody{2}.z` to get the Z coordinate of the end effector.
 If these two coordinates do not match, you will need to use the `move.m` script to rotate the inner tube until they do match.
-Continue rotating the inner tube and getting measurements from OptiTrack until the two coordinates match.
+Continue rotating the inner tube and getting measurements from Motive until the two coordinates match.
 This means that the inner tube does not have any initial rotation with respect to the outer tube.
 Retract the innermost tube to its 0 position.
 Set this position as your new home position.

-6. The actuator is now set up and ready for data collection.
+7. The actuator is now set up and ready for data collection.
 If you have moved the actuator at all during this procedure, remember to reset the ground plane.

 # Running the Verification Script

 1. Open the `main.m` file.
 Make sure to change the COM port to reflect the COM port that the actuator is connected to.
+Adjust the top lines to reflect the type of test that you are running (number of tubes, in-plane vs. rotation, etc.).

 2. Stand back away from the table and around the perimeter of the room.

 3. Run the `main.m` file to record data.
 Make sure the actuator is moving the tubes to all desired positions.

-4. Run the `disconnect_optitrack.m` at the end of the session to close all connections.
+4. Run the `disconnect_optitrack.m` at the end of the session to close all connection.

-5. Record all details of the test in a spreadsheet (tube numbers used, type of test, etc.).
+5. Once all testing is done, return all actuator parts and pieces to the box.
+Return all cables to the desktop that they were originally plugged into.
+If you moved any tables, move them back to where you found them.